Victor Adamson

-Albert Victor Adamson (January 4, 1890 – November 9, 1972) was a New Zealand director, producer, screenwriter, and actor most famous for directing and starring in B and Z grade westerns in the early days of motion pictures.
+Albert Victor Adamson (January 4, 1890 – November 9, 1972) was a New Zealand director, producer, screenwriter, and actor most famous for directing and starring in very-low-budget westerns in 1920s and 1930s.
 Adamson often used pseudonyms to credit himself, most often using the name Denver Dixon.
 His son, Al Adamson, would later follow his father in producing B movies during the 1960s and 1970s.

 Biography

 Adamson was born January 4, 1890, in Auckland, New Zealand.
 In the late 1910s, he moved to the United States with a home-produced movie and found a distributor.
 He continued making his own movies despite a lack of early success with his films.

 Adamson began producing films around 1920.
-He called his production company Art Mix Productions and named himself the star.
-Adamson, however, found himself increasingly drawn to work behind the camera.
-He hired actor George Kesterson to act in his films using the Art Mix moniker, a name that Kesterson used for the rest of his career.
+He adopted the screen name Art Mix (cashing in on the name value of Fox Film's western-movie superstar Tom Mix) and called his production company Art Mix Productions.
+Director Richard L. Bare, who as a young man had invested in one of Adamson's productions, commented: "Fox and Mix would prevail in a court of law.
+So when Dixon one day got a restraining order from the Los Angeles court preventing him from using the name Art Mix, he got a little worried himself.
+If he dropped this name now he wouldn't stand a chance at the box office.
+Determined to hang on to his name, he thumbed his finger down the M pages of the Los Angeles phone book until he came to Arthur S. Mix.
+When Denver arrived and explained his plight to Mr. Mix, it was not long before Arthur S. Mix had become Denver Dixon's real name.
+Through a court of law Dixon was adopted by the man found in the telephone book.
+Now nobody could stop him from using the name Art Mix, although he had to pay Arthur S. Mix for the privilege of being adopted.
+It cost him 10 percent of his earnings for several years."

-With the advent of talking pictures, Adamson produced a series of Z-grade westerns featuring actors from the silent age in the decline of their careers, including Buffalo Bill, Jr., Wally Wales and Buddy Roosevelt.
-Many of these films were released by Superior Talking Pictures, a small independent distributor.
-Adamson's productions were of such low quality that the opening credits were often not proofread, leading to typographical errors such as in the case of the Buffalo Bill, Jr. film Lightning Bill, which was spelled Lighting Bill on the title card.
+Adamson, however, gave up starring in his own films -- as Bare explained, "He had been having a problem with his new set of teeth, and sometimes they would click and move around in his mouth while the camera was turning."
+He hired actor George Kesterson (1896-1972) to appear in his films using the Art Mix alias.
+Kesterson used the name for the rest of his career.

 Adamson's company, Victor Adamson Productions, built studios in Monrovia, California, in 1927.
 Opening and dedication ceremonies for the facilities occurred on July 17, 1927.